indimail/indimail-virtualdomains/.github/README-indimail.md

 **What is DKIM**

 DomainKeys Identified Mail (DKIM) lets an organization take responsibility for a message while it is in transit.
-DKIM has been approved as a Proposed Standard by IETF and published it as RFC 4871.
+DKIM has been approved as a Proposed Standard by IETF and published it as RFC 4871, RFC 6376.
 There are number of vendors/software available which provide DKIM signing.
 IndiMail is one of them.
-You can see the full list here.
+You can see the full list [here](https://dkim.org/deploy).
+IndiMail supports RSA-SHA1, RSA-SHA256 and [Ed25519-SHA256](https://www.rfc-editor.org/rfc/rfc8463.html) Cryptographic signature methods for DKIM.

 DKIM uses public-key cryptography to allow the sender to electronically sign legitimate emails in a way that can be verified by recipients.
 Prominent email service providers implementing DKIM (or its slightly different predecessor, DomainKeys) include Yahoo and Gmail.
 Any mail from these domains should carry a DKIM signature, and if the recipient knows this, they can discard mail that hasn't been signed, or has an invalid signature.

 IndiMail from version 1.5 onwards, comes with a drop-in replacement for <b>qmail-queue</b> for DKIM signature signing and verification (see <b>qmail-dkim</b>(8) for more details).
 You need the following steps to enable DKIM.
 IndiMail from version 1.5.1 onwards comes with a filter dk-filter, which can be enabled before mail is handed over to <b>qmail-local</b> or <b>qmail-remote</b> (see <b>spawn-filter</b>(8) for more details).